Jimmy Wardhaugh: International career

-Wardhaugh was selected twice for the Scottish national side, making his debut against the 'Magical Magyar' Hungarian team of the early 1950s. his second full cap was in 1954.
+Wardhaugh was selected twice for the Scotland national side, making his debut against the 'Magical Magyar' Hungarian team of the early 1950s. his second full cap was in 1954.
 He played two years later against Northern Ireland in 1956.

 His selection could be viewed as controversial as, despite his Scottish parentage and sense of identity, he was born in England, at a time when the home football associations had strict eligibility restrictions for their national sides.
 Other "Scots" such as Joe Baker and Gordon Marshall were obliged to seek selection for the England national team due to their place of birth.
 However, for footballing purposes the Scottish Football Association and the Football Association considered their shared boundary to be the River Tweed, allowing Wardhaugh to represent Scotland.
 His case was helped by the fact that Berwick Rangers, based to the south of his Marshall Meadows birthplace, had competed in Scottish football since 1905.

 Wardhaugh also represented the Scottish Football League XI and scored eight goals in nine appearances.